jamesxuoi/adam-blog/_posts/2020-02-15-speech-recognition.markdown

 ![Power Spectral Density]({{site.baseurl}}/assets/img/post_1/3.jpg)

 **Fast Fourier Transform:** The "Fast Fourier Transform" (FFT) is an important measurement method in the science of audio and acoustics measurement.
-It converts a signal into individual spectral components and thereby provides frequency information about the signal.
+It converts the signal of 'two' into individual spectral components and thereby provides frequency information about the signal.
 FFT is an optimized algorithm for the implementation of the "Discrete Fourier Transformation" (DFT).
 A signal is sampled over a period of time and divided into its frequency components.
 These components are single sinusoidal oscillations at distinct frequencies each with their own amplitude and phase.

 ``` python
 def custom_fft(y, fs):